Youth development brown bag webinars

 Wednesday, Nov.
 12, 2014

-Research indicates that nearly one-third of volunteers choose not to continue their service due to poor management practices.
+Nearly one-third of volunteers choose not to continue their service due to poor management practices.
 Some of the critical practices for volunteer administrators have become increasingly difficult due to budget constraints.
-This webinar will explore how to better manage volunteers using educational technology and social media to increase organizational capacity.
+This webinar explores how to better manage volunteers using educational technology and social media to increase organizational capacity.

 Youth As Assessors: Engaging Youth in Program Improvement